SHMEMmer Wanna Be

 3. int my_pe, num_pe -- declaring variables of type int for both the processor id and number of processors

-5. num_pe = shmem_n_pes() -- obtain the number of pes that can be used
+5. num_pe = shmem_n_pes() -- obtain the number of pes that can be used.
+Note this is a private variable.

 7. shmem_finalize() -- releases the shmem resources; the proverbial final curtain to shmem commands